 This means that the client pays nothing out of pocket.
 The lawyer only gets paid at the end of the process – and only if they reach a settlement for you.
 If they don’t reach a settlement, they don’t receive any payment for their services.

 How much is the contingency fee?
 This ranges somewhat.
 Some factors are the size of the potential settlement, the type of claim, and market conditions.
-A typical rate is in the range of 33 to 39 per cent.
+Lawyer fees for accident settlements can typically range from 33 to 45 per cent.

 Disbursements are the various fees incurred during the process of resolving a claim.
 These fees include photocopying and postage, costs for medical charts obtained, court filing fees (if any), and so on.
 All of these fees are itemized on the lawyer’s final bill to the client.

 Once a settlement is reached with the defendant (or typically with the defendant’s insurance company), the settlement funds are sent to your injury lawyer.
 These funds are held in trust by your lawyer.
 He or she then calculates the final bill and releases the balance to you.

 For example, here’s what a final bill (with a contingency fee of 35 per cent) might include:

 Settlement amount: $10,000

 Disbursements including GST: